Neural Style Transfer¶

 Non-trainable params: 20,024,384 (76.39 MB)

-One goal to achieve when performing NST is for the content in generated image G to match the content of image C. A method to achieve this is to calculate the content cost function.
+One goal to achieve when performing NST is that the content of the G-image matches the content of the C-image.
+One method to achieve this is to calculate the content cost function.

 def compute_content_cost(content_output, generated_output):